 The Annual Enrollment Period for Medicare coverage changes run from October 15th through December 7th each year.
-During this period of time certain parts of your Medicare coverage can be reviewed or changed this includes Medicare Advantage Plans and Medicare Part D Plans (which provides coverage for prescription medication).
-It is important to have these plans reviewed annually by a licensed professional to ensure that the coverage you have still makes sense for your stage of life.
-Since pricing can also change, the Annual Enrollment Period is a great time to see if there is a more affordable option with the same coverage.
+During this period of time certain parts of your Medicare coverage can be reviewed or changed.
+This includes Medicare Advantage Plans and Medicare Part D Plans (which provides coverage for prescription medication).
+It is important to have your Medicare plan reviewed annually by a licensed professional to ensure that the coverage you have still makes sense for your stage of life.
+Since pricing can also change, the Annual Enrollment Period is a great time to see if there is a more affordable Medicare option with the same coverage.

 5.)
 Making Sense of all the Medicare Options

 Enrolling in Medicare can be a difficult process due to the many options, timelines and uncertainty about your future healthcare needs.
 Do you need someone to walk you through the different Medicare options and help you make the right decision for you?